-The Xerox press has delivered a number of new capabilities to Sir Speedy Orlando.
+The Xerox Color 800 press has delivered a number of new capabilities to Sir Speedy Orlando.
 Printing on heavier stocks and synthetics has given customers more choices for restaurant menus and collateral.
 Clear toner has provided another creative wrinkle to business cards, menus and other pieces.
 And increased processing power has made variable information printing more productive.

 Chris Bondy, Administrative Chair of the School of Media Sciences at RIT, explains why the school’s academic program is evolving to lead the Graphic Communications industry, and what that means for tomorrow’s graphic communications professionals

 Sales people that continue to use relationship selling will find that they get poorer results in return for a lot of hard work.
 Often, their prospect will be delighted at all the help, friendship and free consultancy that they get from these sales people.
 But they will often go elsewhere to place orders.
 So relationship sellers will struggle to control a solid sales pipeline.
 They may find it very hard to achieve the targets that they have been set.

 Print Provider Increases Productivity, Eliminates Obsolescence with Xerox Color 8250 Production Printer

 For Matrix Imaging Services, a provider of document processing services, the goal was simple: add color impact and personalization to transactional statements and promotional direct mailings…all at an affordable price.
 See how the Xerox Color 8250 Production Printer helped to create new workflows and open new opportunities.

 Have you noticed all the attention print has been receiving lately through mass media?
 Frankly, that pleases me – and I am betting you feel the same way.
 As one of print’s biggest fans, there’s no better time than leading up to PRINT 13 to talk about its value and strength.
 It has rallied back from the economic challenges that dominated our industry five years ago.